ReboreExplore/CHATtacker/README.md

 1. The model chosen for the role playing is [**gpt-3.5-turbo**](https://platform.openai.com/docs/models/gpt-3-5).

+2. The roles are randomly taken to test the vulnerabilities of various models against various user attacks.

 ## Roles and Implementation:

 Team Members and their implemented roles: